pablodecm/paper-inferno/paper/paper.md

 one being modelled.

 For this problem, we are interested in carrying out statistical inference on the parameter of interest $s$.
-In fact, the performance of inference-aware optimisation as described in [@Sec:method] will be compared with classification-based summary statistics for a series of inference benchmarks based on the synthetic problem described above that vary in the number of nuisance parameters considered and their constraints, as shown in \autoref{tab:benchmark_table}.
+The performance of inference-aware optimisation will be compared with classification-based summary statistics for a series of inference benchmarks based on the synthetic problem described above that vary in the number of nuisance parameters considered and their constraints, as shown in \autoref{tab:benchmark_table}.
 For Benchmark 0 no nuisance